VIEW Fellowship

 Read on to learn about a few of our VIEW alumni below!

 Roberto, an OSU FWCS major, worked with Dr. Melanie Davis and graduate students Katherine Carey, Aleah Dew, and Jacob Dickey to survey threatened fish species in southeastern Oregon, in collaboration with teams from the USGS and ODFW.
 Roberto is an avid fly fisherman.
-After VIEW, Roberto continued fisheries research in this lab, was nominated for the prestigious national Goldwater Scholarship, and presented his research at the National Diversity in STEM conference and the Oregon Chapter of The American Fisheries Society.
+After VIEW, Roberto continued fisheries research in this lab, presented his research at the National Diversity in STEM and American Fisheries Society conferences, was nominated and selected for the competitive national Goldwater and Udall Scholarships, and landed a position as a Pathways Biological Intern with U.S. Fish and Wildlife Service to study native fish!

 Maya, an OSU FWCS major, assisted the Oregon Marine Mammal Stranding Network at Hatfield Marine Science Center in Newport, OR.
 Maya responded to strandings, managed the response hotline, and performed necropsies on species like harbor porpoises, elephant seals, and sea lions.
 After VIEW, Maya was hired to continue work parttime with the Stranding Network, and they have now accepted a position as a Pathways Biological Intern with U.S. Fish and Wildlife Service to conduct seabird research and monitoring within the Oregon Coast National Wildlife Refuge Complex!

 Xavier, an OSU Bioresources Research major, worked with Dr. Fiona Tomás Nash and Dr. Ryan Mueller on the ecology of eelgrass in Coos Bay.
-After VIEW, Xavier went on to become a Goldwater Scholar, attend the Minorities in Natural Resources and Agriculture (MANNRS) conference in Florida, study mangroves in Puerto Rico, and advocate for other students of color through the Educational Opportunities Program (EOP) and Louis Stokes Alliance for Minority Participation (LSAMP).
-He now has his sights set on graduate school.
-You can hear from Xavier in this article!
+After VIEW, Xavier went on to become a Goldwater Scholar, present at Minorities in Natural Resources and Agriculture conferences, study mangroves in Puerto Rico, and mentor other students of color through the Educational Opportunities Program and Louis Stokes Alliance for Minority Participation.
+He's now pursuing a PhD in plant breeding at the Univ. of Florida as a GEM Consortium and NSF GRFP Fellow.
+You can hear from Xavier in this article, and he says "VIEW changed so much for me...I didn't have to work an odd job to sustain myself, and instead spent every day of my undergrad in a research lab sharpening my tools to be awarded these fellowships.
+It has been a dream, and I'm so thankful everyday for VIEW's support."

 Mayah, an OSU FWCS major, researched marine mammal acoustics with Dr. Kate Stafford at Hatfield Marine Science Center.
 She even joined a 3-week research cruise with OSU's Marine Mammal Institute, surveying for marine mammal and seabird presence along the Oregon Coast.
 Mayah says of the trip, "Being on the cruise exposed me to the everyday life of a marine mammal scientist.
 It was a life-changing experience and a once-in-a-lifetime opportunity."
-After VIEW, Mayah presented her research at multiple conferences and is now considering graduate school options.
+After VIEW, Mayah presented her research at multiple conferences and landed a job as a Fisheries Observer in Alaska.

 Jose, an OSU FWCS major and veteran, worked with Dr. Clint Epps and graduate student Lindsay Millward to conduct field research on bighorn sheep in the Mojave Desert, CA. After VIEW, Jose was nominated and selected for a competitive national fellowship with USGS, and thus spent the next summer tracking invasive Burmese pythons in the Florida Everglades.
 He excelled and was offered a permanent position with USGS upon graduation, and has now been offered a funded graduate position.
 Jose shares, "I will always be grateful to the VIEW Fellowship for opening these doors in my career."
 You can read more about Jose and his journey in this article and talk

 Heather, an OSU FWCS major and veteran, researched mammalian genetics in the Epps Population Genetics Lab on the Corvallis campus with mentors Rachel Crowhurst, Paige Minton-Edison, and Dr. Clint Epps.
 Heather started at OSU as an Ecampus student.
-After VIEW, she was hired as a lab assistant there and is researching bighorn sheep genetics, presented her research at the Oregon Chapter of The Wildlife Society conference, was sponsored to attend the national conference of The Wildlife Society, and landed a competitive national fellowship position with the U.S. Geological Survey!
+After VIEW, she was hired as a lab assistant with her mentors' lab and is researching bighorn sheep genetics.
+She presented her research at the Oregon Chapter of The Wildlife Society conference, was sponsored to attend the national conference of The Wildlife Society, joined the College Leadership Academy, and landed a research internship with the U.S. Geological Survey!

 What the Fellows say about VIEW